A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Outline of the SP System

+By contrast with the SP-multiple-alignment shown in Figure \ref{parsing_figure}, the SP-multiple-alignment in Figure \ref{class_hierarchy_figure} shows SP-patterns in columns, one SP-pattern per column, with alignments between SP-symbols shown in rows.
+The two ways of representing SP-multiple-alignments are entirely equivalent.
+The choice normally depends on what fits best on the page.
+Column 0 in Figure \ref{class_hierarchy_figure} shows a New SP-pattern representing something to be recognised while columns 1 to 4 show Old SP-patterns, one per row, representing categories of entity.

-By convention, the New pattern is always shown in column (or row) 0 and Old patterns are shown in other columns (or rows).
-In some applications there is more than 1 New pattern in column (row) 0.
+By convention, the New SP-pattern is always shown in column (or row) 0 and Old SP-patterns are shown in other columns (or rows).
+In some applications there is more than 1 New SP-pattern in column (row) 0.

-\subsection{The SP71 computer model}
+\subsection{The SP71 Computer Model}

-The latest version of the SP computer model is SP71.
-Instructions for obtaining the source code are in Appendix \ref{source_code_for_SP71_appendix}.
+The latest version of the SP Computer Model is SP71.
+Instructions for obtaining the source code are given in \ref{source_code_for_SP71_appendix}.

 There is no comprehensive description of SP71, but SP70, a very similar and slightly earlier version of the program is described quite fully in \cite{wolff_2006}.
 More detailed citations are given in the three subsections that follow.